tfabris/BlueGigaEmpeg/README.md

 Internet of how to implement a simple temporary pushbutton on an Arduino: https://www.arduino.cc/en/Tutorial/Button

+Note: The BlueGigaEmpeg printed circuit board, Rev. 6, has the position of the 10k button resistor labeled on the wrong side of the PCB.
+It will work on either side, but there is more clearance from the Arduino components if you move it to the other side of the board.

 Arduino and Pair mode indicator LED: Arduino pin 50 digital I/O pin, connected to +LED through resistor.
 Current of resistor determined by online LED resistor calculator and LED values.
 Then -LED connect to GND.
 Example: If